rayep/rkstreamer/README.md

 Similar behaviors for -r (recommended songs), -g (go-to-album).
 Correct prefix and actions should be used such as -rr1, -ga1, etc.

+Album search can be selected using the index number and songs can be played using a(index) i.e., 1 - to select the album from search list. a1 - to play the album's 1st song.
+-qa3 - add 3rd song in the selected album to song queue.

 Volume Controls:
   -cv - Shows current volume